 - 82. Booking interments into pre purchased or reopened graves to be brick lined or vaulted will be required to give the cemeteries office the minimum of 10 working days' notice.
-This work must be carried out by a qualified trades person who holds adequate public liability insurance, a copy of which must be supplied to cemeteries office. - 83.
-Work carried out by third parties (i.e., stone masons, builders for bricking out of pre purchased graves) may only take place on Monday- Friday and within the opening times of the cemetery.
+This work must be carried out by a qualified trades person who holds adequate public liability insurance, a copy of which must be supplied to cemeteries office.
+Brick lining of new graves is not permitted. - 83.
+Work carried out by third parties (that is stone masons, builders for bricking out of pre purchased graves) may only take place on Monday to Friday and within the opening times of the cemetery.